klaushofrichter/een-preview/README.md

 The application makes the following API calls to the Eagle Eye Networks service using Axios with API v3.0:

 1. Get camera details to verify camera exists and display camera name
-2. Fetch the preview image URL and display it
+2. Fetch the preview image URL using the feeds endpoint with deviceId, type=preview, and multipartUrl parameters
+3. Get a media session URL from the media/session endpoint and immediately set the authentication cookie

 ## Features